diegulio/Dphi_Bootcamp/README.md

 # Dphi_Bootcamp

-This is Deeplearning bootcamp that I take on Dphi.
+This is Deeplearning bootcamp that I took on Dphi.
 A lot of fun and learning :two_hearts: :two_hearts: 	:weight_lifting_man:

 ## Data Sprint 3.
 **Place: 15#** :skier: